dlippok/photometric-viewer/README.md

 # View photometric files under Linux.

- Photometry allows viewing light distribution curves and metadata of IESNA and EULUMDAT photometric
-            files which describe the light distribution of light sources like lamps and luminaires and are used mostly for data transfer in the lighting industry and in 3D graphics.
+Photometry allows viewing light distribution curves and metadata of IESNA and EULUMDAT photometric files which describe the light distribution of light sources like lamps and luminaires and are used mostly for data transfer in the lighting industry and in 3D graphics.

-<a href='https://flathub.org/apps/io.github.dlippok.photometric-viewer'><img height='60' alt='Download on Flathub' src='https://dl.flathub.org/assets/badges/flathub-badge-en.png'/></a>
-<a href="https://snapcraft.io/photometric-viewer">
-  <img height='60' alt="Get it from the Snap Store" src="https://snapcraft.io/static/images/badges/en/snap-store-black.svg" />
-</a>

 ## Features

-Photometry allows you to see following information from the opened photometric file:

 - Light distribution curves of selected photometric files
-- General information (Catalog Number, Manufacturer, Description, etc.)
+- General information and photometric properties of the luminaire
-- Photometric properties (Light Output Ration and Downward Flux Fraction)
+- Intensity Values
 - Lamps and ballast information
 - Luminaire and luminous opening geometry information
 - Additional properties (Test number, issue date, test laboratory, etc.)
-- Intensity Values for selected C planes and gamma values
-- Raw text source of photometric file
+- Source of photometric file with syntax highlighting

-The application uses Libadwaita library for modern design and responsive layout.
+<a href='https://flathub.org/apps/io.github.dlippok.photometric-viewer'><img height='60' alt='Download on Flathub' src='https://dl.flathub.org/assets/badges/flathub-badge-en.png'/></a>
+<a href="https://snapcraft.io/photometric-viewer">
+  <img height='60' alt="Get it from the Snap Store" src="https://snapcraft.io/static/images/badges/en/snap-store-black.svg" />
+</a>